-Retain and protect land zoned for industrial uses for economic and employment generating uses.

-Commercial development is concentrated in the Newcastle City Centre.
+- Retain and protect land zoned for industrial uses for economic and employment generating uses. - Commercial development is concentrated in the Newcastle City Centre.

-- 6.1a Recognise and strengthen Newcastle's role as a metropolitan capital and hub for education, health, tourism, creative, port and logistics industries - 6.1b Attract new businesses and employment opportunities - 6.2a Support and advocate for innovation in business, research activities, education and creative industries - 6.2b Support and advocate for the small business sector

-7. Respond to the changing land use needs of the new economy

-- 8. Promote sustained, inclusive sustainable economic growth, full and productive employment and decent work for all - 10.
+- 6.1a Recognise and strengthen Newcastle's role as a metropolitan capital and hub for education, health, tourism, creative, port and logistics industries - 6.1b Attract new businesses and employment opportunities - 6.2a Support and advocate for innovation in business, research activities, education and creative industries - 6.2b Support and advocate for the small business sector - Gives effect to the Greater Newcastle Metropolitan Plan 2036 - 7.
+Respond to the changing land use needs of the new economy - Supports implementation of the Sustainable Development Goals - 8.
+Promote sustained, inclusive sustainable economic growth, full and productive employment and decent work for all - 10.
 Build resilient infrastructure, promote inclusive and sustainable industrialisation and foster innovation - 12.
 Ensure sustainable consumption and production patterns